KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 This only works if the two hashtables do not share a key.

-## Removing and clearing keys
-You can remove keys with the `.Remove()` function.

-    $person.remove('Zip')

-Assigning them a `$null` value just leaves you with a key that has a `$null` value.

-A common way to clear a hahstable is to just initalize it to an empty hashtable.

-    $person = @{}

-While that does work, try to use the `clear()` function instead.

-    $person.clear()

-This is one of those instances where using the function creates self documenting code and it makes the intentions of the code very clean.

-## Checking for keys and values
-In most cases, you can just test for the value with something like this:

-    if( $person.age ){...}

-It is simple but has been the source of many bugs for me because I was overlooking one important detail in my logic.
-I started to use it to test if a key was present.
-When the value was `$false` or zero, that statement would return `$false` unexpectedly.

-    if( $person.age -ne $null ){...}

-This works around that issue for zero values but not $null vs non-existent keys.
-Most of the time you don't need to make that distinction but there are functions for when you do.

-    if( $person.ContainsKey('age') ){...}

-We also have a `ContainsValue()` for the situation where you need to test for a value without knowing the key or iterating the whole collection.

 ## PSBoundParameters
 [PSBoundParameters](http://tommymaynard.com/quick-learn-the-psboundparameters-automatic-variable-2016/) is an automatic variable that only exists inside the context of a function.
 It contains all the parameters that the function was called with.
 This isn't exactly a hashtable but close enough that you can treat it like one.

 That includes removing keys and splatting it to other functions.
 If you find yourself writing proxy functions, take a closer look at this one.

 ## Nested hashtables
 We can use hashtables as values inside a hashtable.